The 11th Century: The world before the Crusades

 Western Europe

-In Western Europe, political fragmentation following the barbarian invasions that destroyed the western Roman Empire, led to the rise of several powerful monarchies: England, France, Germany, Italy, Spain, and Portugal.
+In Western Europe, political fragmentation following the barbarian invasions that destroyed the western Roman Empire, led to the rise of several powerful monarchies: England, France, Germany, Italy, and Spain.

 Each of these states were separate kingdoms that were ruled by their own monarch.